molszanski/iti/website/docs/with-react/react-full.md

 _work in progress_

-Fetching sync and async dependencis from ITI in React is conceptually similar to data fetching.
+Fetching sync and async dependencies from ITI in React is conceptually similar to data fetching.
 If you've used libraries like [React Query](https://react-query.tanstack.com/), [swr](https://swr.vercel.app/), [Apollo Client](https://www.apollographql.com/docs/react/) or similar this will feel familiar.

-## Data fetchiing
+## Data fetching

 <Tabs>
 <TabItem value="swr" label="SWR">